SimformSolutionsPvtLtd/flutter_chatview/README.md

 )
 ```

-1. Callback when a user starts/stops typing in `TextFieldConfig`
+17. Callback when a user starts/stops typing in `TextFieldConfiguration`

 ```dart
 ChatView(